 Take what is already there…Compound interest is the fruits, nuts, and berries of the pioneer world.
 The easiest way to have people understand the benefit of savings is seeing money making money.
 What a great motivator!!!
 Show your spouse the benefit of not trading in the car each year.
 Show your kids the benefit of saving their birthday money.
 1+1= a whole lot more than 2!

 3. Explain the Why of Your Mission

-Why did people move west to begin with?
+Why did people move West to begin with?
 They wanted a better life for their families.
 Cheap farmland and bright shiny nuggets of gold were worth risking their lives due to extreme weather conditions and starvation.
 The good news is YOU don’t have to starve to reach FI…and neither does your family.
 What you do need to do is remind them of the benefits of this new lifestyle.
-Working less years.
+Working fewer years.
 Being home more.
 More freedom as a family to choose the things you want to do and not be forced to do the things you have to do.
 Your kids can have happy parents.
 Your Spouse can have a happy partner.
 Your dog will have longer walks and belly rubs.
-It’s a win win for everyone!
+It’s a win-win for everyone!